magellanb/ypass/README.md

 Then, follow the prompts on your screen.

 You can create your own preset files.
 To help you with that, there is a spreadsheet (a LibreOffice Calc file called 'ypass-presets-creator.ods') that you can use to automate the process.
 When you open the file, you will see that it is pretty self-explanatory.
-Once you have everything already filled in the spreadsheet, run the macro available in it: mcrCreatePreses.
+Once you have everything already filled in the spreadsheet, run the macro available in it: mcrCreatePresets.
 By the way, feel free to audit the code of the macros before you run them.
 The same goes for this script itself.
 ## Author

 - [@magellanb](https://www.github.com/magellanb)